-Shio Uni: How to Make Aomori’s Salted Sea Urchin Paste
+Shio Uni: How to Make Aomori’s Salted Sea Urchin

-Sea urchin roe “Uni (雲丹)” is known as a luxurious sushi ingredient and nowadays widely enjoyed in many countries around the world.
+Sea urchin roe or Uni (雲丹) is known as a luxurious sushi ingredient/topping and is nowadays widely enjoyed in many countries around the world.

-Although Uni is expensive, there is a home-use inexpensive sea urchin paste that has been loved in Japan for decades, which is called “Neri Uni (練うに)” as I wrote before.
+Although Uni is expensive, there is a home-use inexpensive sea urchin paste that’s been a long-time favorite in Japan, called Neri Uni (練うに), as I wrote before.

-However at present, it is difficult to get Neri Uni outside of Japan, so today for people who are interested in the sea urchin that can be preserved, I will introduce “Shio Uni (塩うに)”.
+However, at present, it is hard to get Neri Uni outside of Japan, so today, for people who are interested in the sea urchin preserved, I will introduce Shio Uni (塩うに).

 Shio Uni (塩うに)

-Plain White Rice with Shio Uni
+A Warm Bowl of White Rice with Shio Uni

-As “Shio (塩)” means salt in Japanese, Shio Uni is salted sea urchin paste, which is actually known as a specialty of Aomori Prefecture.
-It is a simple Chinmi (delicacy) made with only 2 ingredients, raw sea urchin roe, and salt.
+As Shio (塩) means salt in Japanese, Shio Uni is a salted sea urchin, which is known as a specialty of Aomori Prefecture.
+The food is a simple Chinmi (delicacy) made with only two ingredients: raw sea urchin roe and salt.

-- Then, sprinkle salt evenly over it
+- Then, sprinkle salt evenly over it.